-When hiring employees, it’s important that you first assess the pros and cons of fixed-term contracts against indefinite-term contracts.
+When hiring employees, it’s important that you first assess the pros and cons of fixed-term employment contracts against indefinite-term employment contracts.
 Depending on your industry, the size of your business, and the person you’re hiring, it’s likely that one form of contract will ultimately be best for you and your employee.

 In this article, we highlight what a fixed-term contract is, why you need to know the difference between fixed-term contracts and indefinite-term contracts, and which contract type may be most appropriate for your business.

 Note: This article provides general information on employment contracts as they operate internationally.
 To assess your specific situation, it is recommended you seek professional legal advice in your location.

 1. Fixed-term contracts, also known as limited-term contracts, establish a start and end date for an employment agreement.

 2. Usually, neither an employer nor an employee can terminate a fixed-term employment contract without proper cause.

 3. Fixed-term employment contracts give employers the ability to cover a certain period when a company may be short of staff or busier than normal.